 Before you leave, we will make sure you know what is going to happen next and how you can reach us if you have questions later.
 We will also schedule your next visit.

-To diagnose CML, figure out the phase of your disease, predict the outlook, plan your treatment and check how well treatment works, we will need to do blood and bone marrow tests and imaging tests.
+To figure out the stage of your CLL and predict the outlook for your disease, you may need blood and bone marrow tests and imaging tests.

 - Complete blood count (CBC)